-Over the coming weeks we will be sharing the views from our artists’ studios at this particular moment in time, offering glimpses into their practice.
+In these extraordinary times, we are sharing the views from our artists’ studios, offering glimpses into their practice.
 What are they working on?
 What are they listening to?
 How are they responding to the current moment?
 Each artist shares, in his or her distinctive voice.

 This week, from Brian Fekete.